-In order to maintain our RIC status and to avoid corporate level tax on the income we distribute to our stockholders, we will be required under the Code to distribute at least 90.0% of our net ordinary income and net short-term capital gains in excess of net long-term capital losses, if any, to our stockholders on an annual basis.
+In order to maintain our status as a regulated investment company, or RIC and to avoid corporate level tax on the income we distribute to our stockholders, we will be required under the Code to distribute at least 90.0% of our net ordinary income and net short-term capital gains in excess of net long-term capital losses, if any, to our stockholders on an annual basis.
 Additionally, to avoid a 4.0% nondeductible U.S. federal excise tax, we must distribute at least 98.0% of our net ordinary income and 98.2% of our capital gain net income on an annual basis as well as any net ordinary income and net capital gains for preceding years that were not distributed during such years and on which we previously paid no U.S. federal income tax.
 We intend to continue distributing regular quarterly dividends to our stockholders, as determined by our Board.
-In the three months ended June 30, 2012, the Company made a quarterly dividend payment to stockholders of \$3.4 million or \$0.36 per share.
+Our most recent quarterly dividend payment to stockholders was for the three months ended September 30, 2012 and totaled \$4.5 million or \$0.38 per share.

 We may not be able to achieve operating results that will allow us to make distributions at a specific level or to increase the amount of our distributions from time to time.
+In the future, pursuant to SBA guidelines, the Fund may be limited by provisions of the Small Business Investment Act of 1958, and SBA regulations governing SBICs, from making certain distributions to us that may be necessary to enable us to make the minimum required distributions to our stockholders and qualify as a RIC.
 In addition, we may be limited in our ability to make distributions due to the asset coverage requirements applicable to us as a BDC under the 1940 Act.
 If we do not make sufficient distributions to our stockholders on an annual basis, we will suffer adverse tax consequences, including the possible loss of our RIC status.
 We cannot assure stockholders that they will receive any distributions or that we will be able to maintain our RIC status.